Blue-and-black tanager: Breeding

 The blue-and-black tanager breeds from February to August.
 It makes cup nests out of moss and rootlets, lined on the outside with Chusquea bamboo leaves and on the inside with fibers and animal hair.
 Nests have been recorded in May and June, and are 8 cm wide and 7 cm tall on the outside and 6 cm wide and 3 cm deep on the inside.
 Nests have been recorded at heights of 3.8–5 m above the ground on small trees.
 Eggs are laid in clutches of two, and are pale blue with cinnamon splotching.
 They measure 20–20.3x14.1–15 mm and weigh 2.1–2.2 g.
 Begging young have been reported in January, while fledglings have been reported in May.

-Status
+Conservation status

 The blue-and-black tanager is listed as being of least concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List due to its large range, relative commonness, and lack of significant population declines.
 The subspecies atrocoerulea, which is considered a distinct species by the IUCN, is also listed as least concern for the above reasons.
 However, the species is threatened by habitat destruction that is reducing its population.